 The last few weeks have been a turmoil of final exams, graduation balls and completion ceremonies for final semester nursing students.
 This is always a special time of year when we reflect on the success and accomplishments of our students and wish them well as they embark on the next stage of their journey.
-Among the hundreds of students who are completing their nursing degree this year at my university, is my son.
+Among the hundreds of students who are completing their nursing degree this year is my son.
 So this year’s celebrations have been particularly meaningful and exciting for me.

 It’s been a privilege to be part of these students’ journeys and I’ve watched in awe as they have developed into amazing nurses.
 Although they no longer need my guidance I can’t help but think about the things I wish I’d known at the beginning of my nursing journey.
 So, before you leave, here are some final words of advice for all soon-to-be registered nurses …